frankstallone/frankstall.one/src/content/blog/the-3-step-strategy-that-turned-brett-williams-into-the-king-of-the-design-agency-of-one.md

 ---
 isDraft: false
-title: 'The 3-Step Strategy That Turned Brett Williams Into the King of the Design Agency of One'
+title: 'The 3-step strategy that turned Brett Williams into the king of the design agency of one'
 publishDate: 05-06-2023
 description: "What is it about Brett William's Designjoy agency that has brought him millions in reocurring revenue?
 Does the agency model of yesterday still apply today?"
 image: /media/newsletter/the-3-step-strategy-that-turned-brett-williams-into-the-king-of-the-design-agency-of-one.png